nsrr/shine-documentation/pages/README.md

 The data posted on NSRR include actigraphy studies, questionnaire/survey responses, and information abstracted from the electronic health record.
 Visits were conducted when the infant was 1, 6, 12, and 24 months of age.

+## Data de-identification

+All personally identifiable information (PII) has been removed from the data files by the NSRR team.

 ## Data overview

 ### Actigraphy